Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - There are no off-peak award flights for domestic flights (other than Hawaii)

-Head over to Alex’s guide to booking American Airlines off-peak travel and take a look at all the possibilities.
-It’s a great way to stretch your AA miles when you have some flexibility in your travel plans.
+This is a great way to stretch your AA miles when you have some flexibility in your travel plans.

 8. Not Taking Advantage of Short Haul and Reduced Mileage Awards